← Biology

 Yes.
 You can still calculate required mass (ng).
 Volumes (µL) are shown only when concentrations are provided.

-Very small volumes are error-prone.
-Consider intermediate dilutions or adjust backbone amount and reaction volume.
+Very small pipetting volumes are error-prone.
+Consider intermediate dilutions, a larger backbone amount, or a larger total reaction volume.

 Can I use the Golden Gate reagent presets as-is?